Heating, ventilation, and air conditioning: Generation

 Heaters exist for various types of fuel, including solid fuels, liquids, and gases.
 Another type of heat source is electricity, normally heating ribbons composed of high resistance wire (see Nichrome).
 This principle is also used for baseboard heaters and portable heaters.
 Electrical heaters are often used as backup or supplemental heat for heat pump systems.

 The heat pump gained popularity in the 1950s in Japan and the United States.
 Heat pumps can extract heat from various sources, such as environmental air, exhaust air from a building, or from the ground.
-Heat pumps transfer heat from outside the structure into the air inside.
+Heat pumps transfer heat from outside the structure to the air inside.
 Initially, heat pump HVAC systems were only used in moderate climates, but with improvements in low temperature operation and reduced loads due to more efficient homes, they are increasing in popularity in cooler climates.
 They can also operate in reverse to cool an interior.

 Distribution

 Water/steam

 In the case of heated water or steam, piping is used to transport the heat to the rooms.
 Most modern hot water boiler heating systems have a circulator, which is a pump, to move hot water through the distribution system (as opposed to older gravity-fed systems).
 The heat can be transferred to the surrounding air using radiators, hot water coils (hydro-air), or other heat exchangers.
 The radiators may be mounted on walls or installed within the floor to produce floor heat.

+In modern hydronic heating systems, boiler output may be modulated to match the heating demand of the building.
+Lower water temperatures can also improve the efficiency of some heat sources, particularly condensing boilers and heat pumps, provided that the installed emitters are capable of delivering the required heat output at those temperatures.

 The use of water as the heat transfer medium is known as hydronics.
 The heated water can also supply an auxiliary heat exchanger to supply hot water for bathing and washing.